gmlscripts/scripts/Game_Play/Movement/jump_to_mouse.md

 jump_to_mouse
 =============

 I know what you're thinking.
 This is a dumb script.
-At first, I though so, too.
+At first I thought so, too.
 Well, let me tell you something.
 There is something to be said for abstraction using descriptive functions.
 That's why this script exists.